Exhibit A: SLAs & Information Security

 In each case that Customer believes it is entitled to a Service Credit, Customer must notify Blueshift of such entitlement within thirty (30) days after the end of the calendar month during which such credit was earned.
 Blueshift will promptly reply indicating the acceptance or rejection of such request.
 All such credits will be applied to the next invoice to be provided to Customer by Blueshift after the calendar month during which the Unscheduled Outage took place.
 If the final invoice had already been paid by Customer according to the terms in the Order, Blueshift will provide a refund for the amount of the applicable service.

-- Blueshift shall employ strict security measures, and use all due care, in handling and storing the Customer Data so as to prevent any unauthorised use, duplication or reproduction of the Customer Data stored on its premises or on secure FTP sites.
+- Blueshift shall employ strict security measures, and use all due care, in handling and storing the Customer Data so as to prevent any unauthorized use, duplication or reproduction of the Customer Data stored on its premises or on secure FTP sites.
 Blueshift shall comply with industry-standard guidelines on information processing and storage facilities when storing Customer Data.

 - Blueshift shall comply with Good Industry Practice regarding information security management.